sausheong/gost/README.md

 err := store.Put(ctx, "sausheong", "123", "hello world!")
 ````

 The first parameter is the context.
-You should be using the context for signalling cancellation, timeout, deadlines etc. The parameter `sausheong` is the user ID for the user, for example it could be his email.
+You should be using the context for signalling cancellation, timeout, deadlines etc. The parameter `sausheong` is a unique ID, for example it could be the email for a user.
 The parameter `123` the key, used to reference the data, which is `hello world!`.

+You can put anything in Go, except for channels and functions.
+Let's take a look at a struct.

 ````go
 thingy := Thingy{